-Did you know that nearly one in ten US adults have made a charitable contribution using text messaging on their mobile phones?
-Now with your 501(c)(3) organization can accept text message donations.
+Did you know that nearly one in ten US adults has contributed charitably using text messaging on their mobile phones?
+Now your 501(c)(3) organization can accept text message donations and take advantage of that statistic.
 How does it work?
-It’s actually very similar to how organizations such as the Red Cross were able to collected an estimated $43 million, in the aftermath of the January 2010 Haiti earthquake.
+It’s actually very similar to how organizations such as the Red Cross collected an estimated $43 million in the aftermath of the January 2010 Haiti earthquake.

 Nonprofit Qualifications for Text Message Donations

-To be qualified to accept text message donations, a nonprofit must meet all of the Mandatory standards, and 3 or more of the Preferred standard below.
+To be qualified to accept text message donations, a nonprofit must meet all the mandatory standards, and three or more of the preferred standards below.